garywill/vimouse/README.md

 Theoretically works cross-platform.
 Tested on Linux X11 and Windows.

 This is still very simple and **in alpha preview** stage currently.
-Anything could need or be rewritten and changed.
+Anything could change.

 ## Usage

-1. Hit `ctrl + meta` to find clickable objects on screen and show keys (meta key = win key = super key)
+1. Hit `ctrl + meta` to find clickable objects on screen and show keys

+   > meta key = win key = super key

+   > During keys shown, any key events are blocked from being sent to any other apps

+   To cancel, press ESC

-2. Press some keys to move mouse to that position
+2. Press keys to move mouse to that position

 3. It triggers click (if `autoClick=True`.
 Otherwise hit `meta + ctrl` to trigger click)

 > Open the file and configure for your need: whole screen, autoClick ...